PWARDS-weather/MonWatch-CLI/README.md

 **A.S.T.I.G. — Automated Satellite Tracking & Imagery Generator**

 CLI tool for servers and automated systems.
 Part of the PWARDS ecosystem.
-Generates storm-centered (or region-centered) satellite imagery from multiple geostationary satellites without a GUI.
+Generates storm-centered (or region-centered) satellite imagery from multiple geostationary and polar-orbiting satellites without a GUI.

 > **Developed by [PWARDS-weather](https://github.com/PWARDS-weather)** — Pasacao Weather Atmospheric and Real-Time Data System
 > **Established**: 2025